tncrazvan/catpaw-dev-tools/README.md

     version: 0.4.28
 ```

-This configuration defines a master project called `dev-tools` located in a directory called `catpaw-dev-tools`.
+This configuration defines a master project called `dev-tools` located in a directory called `catpaw-dev-tools`.<br/>
 The master project exports the following files to the other projects:

 ```yaml